Hydrasynth ► 250 custom sounds

 If I were asked to give one most valuable tip before anybody buys this synth, it would be this: you have to realize it’s a “floating / seamless modular” engine.
 If you want to make even the simplest (classic) sounds with the Hydrasynth, you have to adjust your approach accordingly.
 There’s no button for “Oscillator Sync”.
 It only exists as a function of the Mutators.
 You have to choose who you want to sync to whom.
 You have to make the connection in the Mod Matrix (Envelope to Pitch, for example).
 You have to set the force of this effect (“depth”), and the balance of this effect (“wet / dry”).
 Other example: there’s no knob for “Pulse Width Modulation”.
 You have to tell the Mutator to work in this mode, then make the associations in the Mod Matrix to modulate the width, etc. All these necessary connections is what I call the “modularity” of the HS, while the “wet / dry” setting is what I call the “floating / seamless” nature of the sounds.
 It’s not the traditional way of turning it ON or OFF.
 It can float from 0 to 100%.
 You can program the macro buttons to keep the 100% value to give you the instant “on/off” effect, but that only comes second in the process.
 Of course this dry / wet design is great, for the obvious reason that it’s better to have one hundred choices instead of just two.
 It’s also better to have an open architecture than a pre-defined circuit of modulation (like in the Novation Peak / Summit).
 But this “goodness” comes at a price.
 As I’ve said, YOU and you alone are responsible for coming up with an idea and then performing all the steps needed for this idea to be heard by your ears and the outside world.
 I have friends who get discouraged with this kind of workflow.
 In their words, they “get too distracted by all the features and all the steps and my original idea gets lost”.
 Also, with this kind of UI there’s little potential for “happy accidents”, and it needs to be truthfully admitted that it is not a negligible part of coming up with something good during our sound design sessions.
 A synth with a pre-defined circuits of modulation and some “ready-made” solutions that enable those “happy accidents” to happen may prove to be a more inspiring / efficient instrument.

-At the beginning, being used to the flood of cheap crap all around us I thought the price of the HS was quite high.
+At the beginning, being used to the flood of cheap crap all around us I thought the price of the HS was quite high (note: I was writing this pre-synth-price-inflation).
 But after discovering that it is able to deliver 90% of imaginable sounds (the remaining 10% reserved for granular synthesis and other wonders), and after appreciating the genius UI with its displays and encoders plus the engine giving you total freedom of executing your ideas, but most importantly the poly aftertouch and the ribbor controller, plus the ongoing company OS support & upgrades, I think it’s totally justifiable.
 It’s a great deal.
 Is it a great synth?
 Absolutely, but “great” is not the right word.
 I’m thinking about… “epic”?.
 I think epic would be fine if only the sound was a bit more juicy, but I’m not really sure if I’d like to change it, because more juice would mean a more Roland-esque sound, while more “density” would mean a more fatiguing sound which does not sit well in the mix.
 Also, if I forget about the Hydra and then once again listen to the sounds after a couple of days, I am surprised as if I was hearing them for the first time, I like them and I am no longer offended by the cardboard tone.
 Maybe I’ve managed to dial it away?
 Once you pass a certain threshold, there’s just something hard to nail down or define about the nature of this creature.
 It’s a chameleon.
 It sounds original, like no other synth, so that’s good.
 I would even put the HS next to Yamaha DX-7 in my museum of the best synths in history.
 I said in my writeup why the DX-7 deserves such place.
 Hydra deserves its place, because it’s one of the most “synthy” (cooperative & modulatable) synths while at the same time it retains the ability to sound organic and natural, thanks to its rich engine and interface solutions.
 It’s a true & innovative instrument, not another fart machine or a reissue of a classic.
 We needed somebody with this kind of vision among the synth companies.

 So let’s come back to the issue of the “innate timbre” of this synth and the question of whether there exists an “innate timbre” anyway.
 Any Hydrasynth user might have the impression that despite its awe-inspiring versatility, it does have its innate cardboardy / dry sound that is present from the start, and that being accustomed to the traditional sounds of our analog Oberheims and Prophets and what not, we need to spend time trying to maneuver around this unexpected “thinny digital harshness”.
 This issue is similar to Korg Opsix, and it is especially evident in some patches like bass or plucks.
 It may render some people impatient / un-inspired, and I think this is what they mean when they complain that HS “sounds harsh” (and probably that’s the reason ASM introduced the “warm mode” in one of its OS updates, which is a nice add-on when you look at it in isolation, but seems silly if it was meant to do away with the “harshness / dry-ness”.)

 But let’s not forget Hydra is a very special kind of synth: a “digital-modular”.
 You should not compare it to anything analog.
 Actually you should not compare it to anything else.
 When you start looking at the Hydrasynth the way I started to look at it after a couple of months of using it, then this “harshness / dry-ness” of the sound becomes a positive force.
 For me the Hydrasynth is an acoustic instrument born as a synthesizer.
 Have you ever heard a violin?
 I could perfectly well describe the violin sound as “thin” and “harsh” – but the art and the joy comes from mastering it and being able to play it expressively – then nobody complains about it sounding thin.
 And have you ever seen or heard the “weirdo” instruments like the Apprehension Engine or the waterphone?
-I’ve always been fascinated by the other-worldly sounds, the dynamics and the unpredictability of the acoustic timbres those devices can create.
+I’ve always been fascinated by the other-worldly sounds, the dynamics and the unpredictability of the acoustic timbres these devices can create.
 Hydrasynth, with its engine and interface, is the closest you can get to those instruments.
 If you love both the acoustic and the synthetic and you want to pick what’s best of those two worlds, this is the synth for you – in fact the only synth.
 It’s a melting pot!
 This would not be possible if Hydra sounded like a Waldorf or any other synth of the “traditional” bunch.
 Besides, after almost two decades spent with synths I have to frankly say that those “traditional” synth tones are starting to become boring to me.
-From this perspective, the Hydrasynth sounds great and it’s either a happy accident or a stroke of genius on the part of the company that this synth ended up with this kind of timbre.
+From this perspective, the Hydrasynth sounds great and it’s either a happy accident or a stroke of genius on the part of the company / creators that this synth ended up with this kind of timbre.
 To my ears Hydra is like a ghost or a spirit – being in various places all at once.

 So let me wrap it up somehow.
 The HS is the furthest thing from instant gratification, but at the same time it’s the most gratifying synth out of all the deep synths I’ve come across in my hobby / career as a synth tweaker.
-It does not have any idiotic quirks that you have to “learn” from forum nerds with oscilloscopes in order to make the synth into something proper (like “turn this option off, don’t use that feature, and use this output instead of that output” = see Alesis Andromeda).
+It does not have any idiotic quirks that you have to “learn” from forum nerds with oscilloscopes in order to make the synth into something proper (like “turn this option off, don’t use that feature, and use this output instead of that output” = see Alesis Andromeda;).
 But you do need a different approach and some time to build the sound, because it’s not right there on the panel.
 It’s one inch underneath it, and several inches deep down in your brain.
-I think it’s rational to say the synth is a no-go zone for total beginners; however, if you understand the path of building a sound from scratch and have some experience with tweaking synths, or you really want to start learning it, you’ll probably agree with me that after the first three or four days spent with the HS and its UI, the tweaking sessions are a joy, not a chore.
+I think it’s rational to say the synth is a no-go zone for total beginners; however, if you understand the path of building a sound from scratch and have some experience with tweaking synths, or you really want to start learning it, you’ll probably agree with me that after the first three or four days spent with the HS and its UI, the tweaking sessions become a joy, not a chore.
 Finally an electronic instrument has arrived to this world that is incredibly deep, yet playable.
 I think a synth of this sort comes once in a decade, and if it hasn’t set a new standard already, in the future its appeal will only grow.

 Support this page when you buy gear: